 LOCATION & HABITAT

 Common thresher sharks are found in temperate and warm oceans around the world.
 In the eastern Pacific Ocean, they’re found from Goose Bay, British Columbia south to Baja California and also off Panama and Chile.
-They’re most common close to shore and are often found in areas rich with plankton, where their prey is also abundant.
+They’re most commonly found close to shore in areas rich with plankton, where their prey is also abundant.

-Thresher sharks are highly migratory species, travelling seasonally as temperatures change.
+Thresher sharks are highly migratory, travelling seasonally as temperatures change.
 In the eastern Pacific Ocean, they migrate between Oregon/Washington and southern California/Baja Peninsula, Mexico.

-Common thresher sharks grow slowly, up to 18 feet, and live a long time, between 19 and 50 years.
+Common thresher sharks grow slowly, reaching a maximum of up to 18 feet.
+They live a long time, with a life expectancy between 19 and 50 years.
 Both males and females are able to reproduce when they reach about age 5 and around 5 feet in length.
 Compared to other marine fish, sharks aren’t very productive.
 Thresher sharks mate in the midsummer.
 Eggs are fertilized internally and develop inside the mother.
 After a gestation period of about 9 months, females bear live young in the spring.
 They typically have 2 to 4 pups.

 Common thresher sharks are named for their long, scythe-like tail, which is used to swat and stun fish before preying on them.
 They feed at the mid-levels of the food chain, mainly on small pelagic fish, including anchovy, sardine, hake, and mackerel, as well as squid.
 They have small mouths and are no threat to humans.
 Top-level predators such as killer whales and larger sharks prey on common threshers.